Series of molecular-like doubly excited states of a quasi-three-body Coulomb system: Abstract

 \section{Abstract}

-We investigated resonant multiphoton excitation of high-angular-momentum planetary states of the strontium atom, a quasi-three-body Coulomb system, both experimentally and theoretically.
-A series of highly doubly excited electronic states converging to the double ionization threshold was identified and reproduced by first-principles calculations, which provided access to the two-electron wavefunctions of the resonances.
+We investigated resonant multiphoton excitation of high-angular-momentum doubly excited states of the strontium atom, a quasi-three-body Coulomb system, both experimentally and theoretically.
+A series of highly doubly excited states converging to the double ionization threshold was identified and reproduced by first-principles calculations, which provided access to the two-electron wavefunctions of the resonances.
 In these states, the outer electron is dynamically localized at large distances by pendulum-like oscillations of the inner electron across the nucleus.
 A complementary simple molecular-like adiabatic model offers a clear interpretation of the correlated two-electron motion and suggests that the series is a general feature of highly doubly excited states of atoms and molecules.

 Two highly excited electrons moving in the Coulomb field of a doubly charged nucleus form a strongly correlated quantum system with a fascinatingly rich spectrum of resonances~\cite{tanner00,aymar96}.
-Being a prototype of the three-body Coulomb problem, it stimulated intense experimental and theoretical activity that revealed the existence of longer-lived resonances in a two-electron phase space that is otherwise largely chaotic~\cite{richter93}.
-In such resonances the two electrons move along spectacular strongly correlated orbits~\cite{richter90, eichmann90, genevriez21a}, including the fundamental frozen-planet orbits, collinear eZe orbits or Langmuir orbits, that represent a backbone of theoretical analysis~\cite{richter91,genevriez21a,gremaud98}.
-Some resonances have been experimentally detected as sharp lines in photoexcitation spectra~\cite{domke91, czasch05, genevriez23, eichmann90} and, with the advent of ultrafast laser physics, their dynamics were also unraveled in the time domain~\cite{pisharody04, ott14, kaldun16}.
+As a prototype of the three-body Coulomb problem, it stimulated intense experimental and theoretical work that revealed the existence of longer-lived resonances in a two-electron phase space that is otherwise largely chaotic~\cite{richter93}.
+In such states the two electrons can follow remarkably correlated orbits~\cite{richter90, eichmann90, genevriez21a}, such as the frozen-planet orbit, in which the two electrons are dynamically localized on the same side of the nucleus at specific orbit radii, the collinear eZe orbit, or the Langmuir orbit~\cite{richter91,tanner00,muller93}.